Vernon Duke

 Duke wrote the words and music for "Autumn in New York" (1934) for the revue Thumbs Up!
-In his book American Popular Song, The Great Innovators 1900-1950, composer Alec Wilder praises this song, writing, “The verse may be the most ambitious I’ve ever seen."
+In his book American Popular Song, The Great Innovators 1900–1950, composer Alec Wilder praises this song, writing: "The verse may be the most ambitious I've ever seen."

 Duke also collaborated with lyricists Johnny Mercer, Ogden Nash, and Sammy Cahn.

 Early life

-Vladimir Aleksandrovich Dukelsky (Russian: Владимир Александрович Дукельский) was born in 1903 into a Belarusian noble family in the village of Parfyanovka, Pskov Governorate, Russian Empire.
-According to another source, his birthplace was a small railroad station in Minsk Governorate.
+Vladimir Aleksandrovich Dukelsky (Владимир Александрович Дукельский) was born on in the village of Parfyanovka, then part of Pskov Governorate in the Russian Empire.

 At the time, his mother "happened to be traveling by train".
-His family was of the small gentry class; the 1954 Grove's Dictionary of Music and Musicians referred to his paternal grandmother, née Princess Tumanishvili, as having been "directly descended from the kings of Georgia".
+His family descended from the West Russian (Belarusian) nobility.
+They belonged to the small gentry class; the 1954 Grove's Dictionary of Music and Musicians referred to his paternal grandmother, Princess Tumanishvili, as having been "directly descended from the kings of Georgia".
 According to Duke, his mother also had some Austrian and Spanish ancestry.
 The Jewish Standard lists him among Jewish musicians, for reasons unknown; composer Jack Gottlieb denies this claim.

 The Dukelskys resided in Kiev, and Vladimir's only visit to Saint Petersburg and Moscow occurred in the summer of 1915.
 The impressions of that summer were later echoed in Dukelsky's oratorio The End of St. Petersburg (1931–37).
 The title is a reference to the film The End of St. Petersburg, directed by Vsevolod Pudovkin.

-At the age of eleven, Dukelsky was admitted to the Kiev Conservatory, where he studied composition with Reinhold Glière and musical theory with Boleslav Yavorsky.
-In 1919, his family escaped from the turmoil of civil war in Russia and spent a year and a half with other refugees in Constantinople.
+At the age of 11, Dukelsky was admitted to the Kiev Conservatory, where he studied composition with Reinhold Glière and musical theory with Boleslav Yavorsky.
+In 1919, his family fled the turmoil of the civil war in Kiev and, after considerable difficulties, moved to Odessa, where Dukelsky studied under Witold Maliszewski.
+Eventually, the family was forced to leave Russia and spent a year and a half among other refugees in Constantinople.
 In 1921, they obtained American visas and sailed steerage class on the SS King Alexander to New York.

 He underwent his immigration inspection at Ellis Island.
 On the passenger list, the purser of the King Alexander recorded his name as Vladimir Doukelsky, in the French fashion.
 In 1922 in New York, George Gershwin befriended the young immigrant.
-Gershwin (born Jacob Gershwine) suggested that Dukelsky truncate and Americanize his surname, taking Vernon as his given name.
+Gershwin (born Jacob Gershwine) suggested that Dukelsky truncate and Americanize his surname, taking Vernon as his given name; Duke later explained that this was necessary because his then-publisher Serge Koussevitzsky would not accept use of the "Dukelsky" name on the composer's "commercial" creations.
 Dukelsky's first songs published under his pen name were conceived that year, but he continued to write classical music and Russian poetry under his birth name until 1955.